Fumo-Time/FumoApi/README.md

 ## Installation

-To install the API, you need to have NodeJS and NPM installed.
+To install the API, you need to have NodeJS and Yarn installed.
 You can get them from [here](https://nodejs.org/en/download/).

 Once you have NodeJS and yarn installed, you can install the dependencies by running the following command: